magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43414-php-fatal-error-when-running-the-inventory-reservations-update-salability-status.md

 ---
 title: '"MDVA-43414: PHP fatal error when running "inventory.reservations.updateSalabilityStatus"'
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.12,PHP fatal error,inventory.reservations.updateSalabilityStatus,numerical SKUs,queue consumer
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.12,PHP fatal error,inventory.reservations.updateSalabilityStatus,numerical SKUs,queue consumer,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2
 ---

-The MDVA-43414 patch solves the issue the PHP fatal error that occurs when running the "inventory.reservations.updateSalabilityStatus" queue consumer on numerical SKUs.
+The MDVA-43414 patch solves the PHP fatal error that occurs when running the `inventory.reservations.updateSalabilityStatus` queue consumer on numerical SKUs.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.12 is installed.
 The patch ID is MDVA-43414.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.2.

 ## Affected products and versions